How do they sound compared to plastic picks?

 Do you offer international shipping?

 Yes!
 We are happy to ship our picks overseas!
-There is no additional shipping charge for international orders.
-Even our International orders over $50 qualify for Free Standard Shipping!
 We use Global Airmail for our international packages, which usually arrives in 5-7 business days.
+Our International Shipping Rate is $9.00 plus a $0.50 Handling Fee.

 Our Global Priority and Global Express orders are usually shipped out the day of purchase.
-We are not responsible for expedited international packages that get held up in customs and we appreciate your patience with the powers that be.
+We are not responsible for expedited international packages that are held up in customs and we appreciate your patience if your order is selected for this process.